PrestaShop/prestashop-specs/back-office/wishlist.md

 A logged-in user

 For non-logged-in users:
-Non-logged-in users cannot access their favourites list
+Non-logged-in users cannot access their favorites list

 For logged-in users:
 As a logged-in user, I can access my favourite products by: